Introduction

 The study of executions over a 15-year period produces the startling facts that of 110 condemned cases, 49% of those executed had never previously suffered a prior felony; that 75% of them came from families which had been broken by divorce, separation or otherwise when the condemned was still in his teens.
 I say, that if this most drastic of sanctions could be said substantially to serve the ends of legal justice by adding to our safety and security, it would deserve some greater place in our respect.
 No available data from any place or time gives support to the grand argument that the presence or absence of the death penalty exerts any substantial effect upon the incidence of homicide.

 In none of these states has the homicide rate increased, and indeed, in comparison with other states their rates seem somewhat lower.
 These rates are lower not because of the death penalty but because of particular social organization, composition of population, economic and political conditions.
 Some recent decisions of our state courts suggest another criterion.
-Under this view capital punishment may be said to comprise unconstitutional cruelty if that institution cannot secure a proper function of society within civilized standards (Cottrol 1641).
-Certainly its function cannot be that of rehabilitation, nor can it be that of confinement, a function which is thoroughly and efficiently served by imprisonment.
-The burden is to show that the death penalty constitutes, as compared to life imprisonment, and differentially, a deterrent upon future criminal activities.
+According to this perspective, if the death penalty is unable to ensure that society functions properly within civilized norms, it may be considered unconstitutional cruelty (Cottrol 1641).
+It cannot, of course, be used for rehabilitation or confinement, two purposes that are fully and effectively fulfilled by incarceration.
+The burden of proof is to demonstrate that the death sentence serves as a deterrence to future criminal activity in a different way than life in prison.

 Conclusion